Real Madrid news: Vinicius Junior forced off injured in tears amid nightmare start against Ajax | Goal.com

 Ramos was set to miss the first leg of the quarter-finals if Real Madrid avoided elimination against Ajax due to UEFA extending his ban by an extra game , but as it stands he will miss the first group stage game of the 2019-20 season instead.

+Any hopes of a second-half comeback were killed off by Tadic's goal to make it 3-0 to Ajax, who survived a VAR scare in which the referee look a few minutes to decide that the ball hadn't gone out of play in the build up.

+Asensio pulled a goal back to give the home side a glimmer of hope in the 70th minute but their supporters began streaming for the Bernabeu exit when Lasse Schone made it 4-1 on the night and 5-3 on aggregate moments later.

-Solari's job will also be at risk should Real Madrid lose having been defeated in back-to-back Clasicos in the past week, with a shock Champions League elimination likely to spell the end of his reign.
+Solari's job will also be at risk having been defeated in back-to-back Clasicos in the past week, with a shock Champions League elimination likely to spell the end of his reign.

 Madrid, managed by Julen Lopetegui at the start of the season until his sacking in October, will have little no trophies left to fight for in 2018-19 should they be knocked out by Ajax.
 Barcelona killed off their La Liga and Copa del Rey hopes with successive wins.